Silver-mark/SysDecFinal/2README.md

 # This is Whats Left

+rate recipe how to handle
+counter and ticker display on admin page from rate recipe

 profile image lost?
 change contact us sumbit button to act as mailto with a filled in form